zdmwi/smpl/README.txt

   PersistentWalker wrapped around a visitor of a class specified on the command line

-- There are two known visitor classes at this time: Evaluator and ToScheme.
+- There is only one visitor class at this time: Evaluator.

 Example Usages:
 - To use as a Repl for a standard interpretor (expression evaluator):
   > $(JAVA_EXEC) Main -w Evaluator -
   OR more simply:
   > $(JAVA_EXEC) Main -

-- To use as a converter to Scheme (prefix notation for expressions):
-  > $(JAVA_EXEC) Main -w ToScheme -

 - To evaluate a file of expressions called foo.txt:
   > $(JAVA_EXEC) Main -w Evaluator foo.txt